dazzlerkumar/Card-Blur-Effect-CSS/README.md

 Here, were are targeting the children class of the contrainer `featureImgs` on hovering over one of them.
 On hovering the cursor, the cards will be focused and scaled to 1.05 times of the actual size.

+*You can add more effects such giving shadows to the focused card on hover and et cetera.*